The Telescopes of Whispering Skies Observatory: Four Platforms, Side by Side

 EnablesFewer interfaces, fewer tilt/sag variables, and less “mechanical debugging” at 1300mm where everything is amplified.

 Rotators live in the imaging train.
-On three platforms they buy framing efficiency; on the SCA260 I intentionally trade that convenience for rigidity and fewer failure modes.
+On three current platforms they buy framing efficiency; on the SCA260 I intentionally trade that convenience for rigidity and fewer failure modes.
+AP130 is included as a legacy reference.

-On the FRA400, WO132, and AP130, a rotator pays for itself: it makes composition intentional, it makes multi-night projects repeatable without guesswork, and enables flat frames to be collected when needed.
+On the FRA400, WO132, and AP155 a rotator pays for itself: it makes composition intentional, it makes multi-night projects repeatable without guesswork, and enables flat frames to be collected when needed.

 The SCA260 is the exception by design.